Inspection

 5.6b.
 Caliper bracket bolts (rear)

-7. Unscrew the wheel nuts that held the disk in place and remove it from the hub.
-If there are pressed-on metal disc retainers on the studs, cut and remove them (see illustration).
-(When installing a disk, there is no need to install these fasteners.)
+7. Unscrew the wheel nuts that held the disc in place and remove it from the hub.
+If the studs have pressed metal disc retainers, cut and remove them (see illustration).
+(When installing the disk, there is no need to install these clamps.)

 5.7.
-If necessary, cut and remove the disk fixing washers (During subsequent assembly there is no need to install new clamps)
+If necessary, cut and remove the disc retaining washers (there is no need to install new fasteners during subsequent assembly)

 Installation